-Being self-aware can help you in other key areas of emotionally intelligent leadership, such as self-control and empathy.
+Self-awareness can help you in other key areas of emotionally intelligent leadership, such as self-control and empathy.

 Empathy is the ability to understand the feelings or situations of others and put yourself in their place.
 Having empathy as a leader can help you keep feedback constructive rather than insulting.

-It can help you recognize when people aren’t being treated fairly, and make you a better listener.
+It can help you recognize when people aren’t being treated fairly and make you a better listener.